 Canterbury Kids: Exploring New Worlds

 Young children explore a new world the moment they cross the classroom threshold and enter the exciting world of school – a time to learn, experience growing freedoms, and develop wonderful friendships.
 Teachers continue this theme of exploration throughout the year, as children learn to perform in front of an audience with the Holiday Angel Band and the spring Hungry Caterpillar performances.
-Canterbury Kids also venture into the community as they experience Field Studies on the big yellow school bus.
+Canterbury Kids also venture into the community as they experience field studies on the big yellow school bus.
 Students are introduced to library time, authors and illustrators.
-Additionally, gymnastics, loft-time, tea parties and optional play centers complete their new world experience.
+Additionally, gross motor skills, loft time, tea parties, music and optional play centers complete their new world experience.

 Cavaliers: The Natural World